March 16, 2017

 (फागुन ३०, २०७०).
 Two of the ‘sacred thread-brearers’ are Thakuris and all others are Saru Magars.

 The Khān Family had originally ruled Bhirkot.
 And, from Michā Khān came the Shah and Shahis also.
-But academically a very well-known Shah from Bhirkot - Rhshikesh Shah himself doesn't seem accepting that Bhupal Rana descended from Ujjain of India, while fleeing or being chased away by Akbar in 1495, to enter Ridi near Palpa, the central Nepal hills.
-This chronological record does not match at all.
-Without being born how would have Akbar fought with Fateh Rana for his daughter in 1495 ?
-Author Shah further presents a contradictory fact that Akabr was born, 47 years later in 1542.[5]
+But a very well-known, learned Shah from Bhirkot - Rhshikesh Shah himself doesn't seem accepting that Bhupal Rana descended from Ujjain of India, while fleeing or being chased away by Akbar in 1495, to enter Ridi near Palpa, the west-central Nepal hills.
+This chronological records do not match at all.
+Without being born how would have Akbar fought a battle with Fateha Rana for his daughter in 1495 ?
+Author Shah further presents a contradictory fact that Akabr was born, 47 years later in 1542.[4]

 These Khāns and Shāhs have specific meanings: Khān comes from Mongolian root 'Qaan'.
-The early Mongolians used the title 'Khagan or Khān' and which becomes 'Kehan' in Chinese, - meaning ruler or emperor in today's term or we can see Genghis Khan (1162 –1227) taking the title to become 'king of all kings'- whereas 'Shah' received a blend in Persian or Iranian, meaning - Kings.
+The early Mongolians used the title 'Khagan or Khān' and which has roots in Turkic and Mongolic languages and becomes 'Kehan' in Chinese language, - meaning a sovereign ruler or emperor in today's term or we can see Genghis Khan (1162 –1227) taking the title to become 'king of all kings'- whereas 'Shah' received a blend in Persian or Iranian, meaning - Kings.
 But Mincha and Kanchhā Khān, seem to have retained Mongolian title from Jain Khān.
 We need to understand why Jain became Khān shedding his widely renowned family Rānā title ?

-The king of Kaski, Kulmandan Khan became 'Shah' later on or in other words, the Emperor of Delhi offered him the title and this is how the Shah dynasty came into existence in Nepal.
-But not like 'Khan'- there are 'Khāṇ or Khāḍ' people in Nepal today.
+The king of Kaski, Kulmandan Khan became 'Shah' later on, or in other words, the Emperor of Delhi bestowed on him the title and this is how the Shah dynasty obtained its regal surname in Nepal.
+But not like 'Khan'- there are 'Khāṇ or Khāḍ' people in Nepal today, however, they are fundamentally the same nomenclature.
 They are 'Khāṇ or Khāḍ' Thakuri Kshetris.
 The Shah, Malla, Bam, Chand, Khāṇ or Khāḍ etc. are Thakuris of Nepal and whose total population according to national population census report was 221,580 in 2011.

 *